One of very neat features of Intellij IDEA that I came across is injecting language / reference feature into String object.

 help:

-.
-You will be presented with new editor where you can directly deal with html
+and pressing Enter.
+You will be presented with new editor where you can directly deal with html only:

 Once you're complete with html coding, you can un-inject language reference (this should give you back some performance, since Intellij